jberks02/tiny_dog_MicroController/README.md

 ### Resolution increase

 The resolution increase logic simply iterates over a series and calculates the halfway point between each point. this exponentially adds points to smooth out the motion.
-Notice that the resolution additions wrap around from the first to the last index. removing the need to
+Notice that the resolution additions wrap around from the first to the last index. removing the need to connect your movements back to the beginning if they're cyclical.

 ```cpp
 void increaseResolution(int resolutionMultiplication)